Frankie Muniz ‘Devastated And Exhausted’ After A Very Bad Week Filled With Death And Disaster

 A couple of days later, he was off on a much-deserved vacation in France with his beautiful girlfriend, Paige Price.

-So, things seemed to be looking good for the 32-year-old star.
+Things seemed to be looking good for the 32-year-old star.

-But, on November 15, after returning to California, things started to go way downhill rather quickly.
+But, on November 15, after returning to California, things started to go downhill rather quickly.

-Muniz wrote a tweet that explained that his Uncle Skip had died and that his house was flooded — by his very own cat!
+Muniz wrote a tweet that explained that his Uncle Skip had died and that his house was flooded due to his very own cat.

 “I arrived home from my uncle’s funeral to find 4 of my 5 story brownstone home under 3 feet of water,” he sadly said on Twitter.